 "Sir Samuel should do training to increase his agility."

-Haren took charge of training Samuel, who had been the captain of the holy knights dispatched for that subjugation.
+Hare took charge of training Samuel, who had been the captain of the holy knights dispatched for that subjugation.
 Though it wasn't clear what kind of sermon he was giving, anyway, since he was participating in this strange special training, no one dared to add a word.

 Having the empire's hero personally oversee swordsmanship seemed like it would be a very honorable and enviable thing, but the knights actually present just turned their heads away slightly with pale faces.